malviya2021/demowebapp/README.md

 # mvn-hello-world-web-app
 This is for POLL SCM Testing
-Java Hello World web application created using maven-archetype-webapp Hello welcome to all leaders of Girls
+Java Hello World web application created using maven-archetype-webapp and related to demoWebApp Hello welcome to all leaders of Girls

 ## Blog Post Reference